John Kennedy (Louisiana politician): 116th Congress (2019–2021)

-In March 2019, Kennedy introduced the Holding Foreign Companies Accountable Act, which was signed into law by President Trump on December 18, 2020.
+In March 2019, Kennedy introduced the Holding Foreign Companies Accountable Act, which Trump signed into law on December 18, 2020.
 The law prohibits any company from listing on an American stock exchange if it refuses to allow the Public Company Accounting Oversight Board to audit its annual private audit for three consecutive years.
 It also requires companies to disclose whether they are owned by a foreign government.

+In 2019, Kennedy again introduced a bill to extend the National Flood Insurance Program.
+It extended the program through June 14, 2019, rather than lapsing on May 31.
+The bill passed the Senate on May 23, 2019, and was signed into law.

+In 2019, Kennedy called on the Treasury Department to establish a website where citizens could find out whether they had unclaimed Treasury savings bonds.
+He established a similar website for the state of Louisiana when he was treasurer.
+On October 22, 2019, the Treasury Department announced that it would launch a website for unclaimed bonds.
+Kennedy said, "The bond might be lost, the physical bond in the days when we used paper bonds, and the people who loaned the money to the federal government might have forgotten about the bonds.
+But you know who knows about the bonds?
+The United States Department of Treasury, because they've got the names and the addresses, and right now they've got the money—$26 billion that they are holding that belongs to the American people, and they won't give it back."

+On November 25, 2019, Trump signed Kennedy's Recovery for Small Businesses After Disaster Act, a bill allowing small business disaster loans to remain at a limit of $25,000, rather than dropping to $14,000.

 After Justice Ruth Bader Ginsburg's death in 2020, Kennedy supported Trump's nomination of Amy Coney Barrett to fill the Supreme Court vacancy.
-Kennedy voted to confirm Barrett, and in an interview on Tucker Carlson Tonight, he said, "you would have to be barking mad to think that she is not qualified".
+Kennedy voted to confirm Barrett, and said in an interview on Tucker Carlson Tonight, "you would have to be barking mad to think that she is not qualified".
 After her confirmation on October 26, he applauded it as a "victory for our founders".

+On February 4, 2020, Kennedy voted against Trump's first impeachment.